fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP – you need to check changes for yourself.

+8.0 to 8.1
+^^^^^^^^^^

+What you need to know:

+- Added support for TYPO3 14.3 LTS
+- Updated PrismJS library to v1.30.0
+- Deprecate SyntaxHighlighter library (as no longer maintained)
+- Added automatic CSP configuration needed for SyntaxHighlighter (enabled by default)
+   - Needed when `frontend.enforceContentSecurityPolicy` is enabled
+   - Disable it in the extension configuration if using Prism library

+How to upgrade
+""""""""""""""

+- Clear all caches

 7.x to 8.0
 ^^^^^^^^^^